Crozzers/screen_brightness_control/README.md

 #### I call `set_brightness()` and nothing happens on Linux
 ###### Why this happens:
 Light requires root access to run, which is usually provided when you manually install it using you package manager.
+If you installed xbacklight, it only supports Intel and NVidia graphics, not AMD.
 ###### How to fix it:
 Install Light by following [these steps](https://github.com/haikarainen/light#installation).
 Make sure to run the install as sudo